ToniWonKanobi/theoveranalyzed.net/posts/2015/5/6/the-diy-design-development-problem.md

 I've [read a few][theoveranalyzed] of Eli Schiff's pieces, mostly because Marco [linked][marco 2] to one in particular (with disdain).
 Ignoring the disagreement between the two, Schiff makes some spot-on arguments about the recent trend of developers doing more and more self-design work in their apps.

-Here he is from his piece entitled [Fall of the Designer Part II: Pixel Pushers][elischiff]:
+Here he is from his piece entitled [Fall of the Designer Part II: Pixel Pushers][elischiff]:---
 >More and more, we are seeing a convergence toward a universalized front-end developer role in design, with the ostensible visual designer becoming an abstract coder, thus renouncing any ties to the graphical nature of interface design

 >[This is] illustrative of a larger movement that expects interface design to come a distant second to development.